driouecheMed/todo-android-app/README.md

  - You can Create & Edit Task.

- - A Task can be scheduled or no.
+ - A Task can be scheduled or not.

  - If the task is scheduled, you get a notification when the time of task is arrived.